brklntmhwk/bklthwnrkm/README.md

 - Rust
 - TypeScript
 - Astro
+- Nix
 - Linux
- - Nix/NixOS
+  - NixOS
 - MCU
   - IoT and other software integrations with Raspberry Pi series
   - Custom keyboards
 - Tauri

 ### Interested in but not learning yet
 - Haskell
 - Elixir
 - Julia
+- Lua

 ### Contact
 1. Access https://younagi.dev/about/